jotd666/mspacman500/README.md

 - joystick controlled (port 1)
 - can run directly from shell or from whdload (fast machines/complex configurations)

+ISSUES:

+- eat fruit: sometimes stuff remaining
+- ms pac sometimes pixels remaining (when eating ghosts?)
+- redo demo mode

 MINOR ISSUES:

-- quitting game when player is killed crashes on kickstart 1.3
+- quitting game when player is killed crashes on kickstart 1.3 (test with whdload kick1.3)
 - ghosts in pen bounce too fast in high levels

 ABOUT ACTS: